AdobeDocs/experience-platform.en/help/data-governance/e2e.md

 ---
 # Data Governance end-to-end guide

-In order to control which marketing actions can be taken on certain datasets and fields in Adobe Experience Platform, you must set up the following:
+In order to control which marketing actions can be performed on certain datasets and fields in Adobe Experience Platform, you must set up the following:

 1. [Apply labels](#labels) to the datasets and fields whose usage you want to restrict.
 1. [Configure and enable data governance policies](#policy) that determine which kinds of labeled data can be used for certain marketing actions.